papampi/braiins-os/README.md

 ### Out-of-Tree Build

-Rather than executing the whole LEDE build system which can be slow, standard *make* of developed subproject (e.g.
+Rather than executing the whole LEDE build system which can be slow, we can run a separate build of subproject (e.g.
-CGMiner) can be used with the LEDE toolchain.
-Environment variables must be set correctly for use the LEDE toolchain in out-of-tree projects.
+CGMiner) with the LEDE toolchain.
+Environment variables must be set correctly for using the LEDE toolchain in out-of-tree projects.
 For this purpose, the *toolchain* command is provided.

 ```bash